 - Nearly 93% of youth with DMDD will have another mental health disorder

 DMDD shares many symptoms with other mental health conditions and may transition into other disorders over time.
 Because of this, people affected by the condition should be vigilant in identifying and tracking symptoms to get the best treatments available.

-Even though the DMDD is categorized as a depressive disorder, it shares few similarities with conditions like major depressive disorder (MDD) and persistent depressive disorder.
+Even though the DMDD is categorized as a depressive disorder, it shares few similarities with other depressive disorders like major depressive disorder (MDD) and persistent depressive disorder.
 One of the commonalities is the condition’s ability to produce irritability, which is also a sign of other depressive disorders in adolescents.
-A mental health professional will review all symptoms, including energy levels, appetite changes, and sleep issues, to identify the presence of DMDD or another depressive disorder (FN1).
+A mental health professional will review all symptoms, including energy levels, appetite changes, and sleep issues, to identify the presence of DMDD or another depressive disorder.1

 The issue of irritability as a symptom of bipolar disorder in children has been debated over the last few decades, which has resulted in many youths receiving an incorrect bipolar diagnosis.
+Many of these children did not show classic symptoms of bipolar disorder by the time they reached adulthood.
 As the criteria stand now, a person must display a manic or hypomanic episode to have a bipolar disorder.
-During this episode, the child must show worsening cognitive, behavioral, and physical symptoms (FN1).
+During this episode, the child must show worsening cognitive, behavioral, and physical symptoms.1

 Manic and hypomanic episodes last for discrete periods with a clear beginning and end.
 If a person cannot identify these episodes, they do not have bipolar disorder, and the DMDD diagnosis should be considered.

 Some may see the tantrums and outbursts of DMDD as defiance and may confuse these symptoms as oppositional defiant disorder (ODD).
 ODD is a condition of childhood marked by a disregard for the rules, structure, and boundaries.1